sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * macs are fine
         * using a virtual linux box is better
             * but I'm not looking for another box to manage
-                * learning one OS really well is enough work for me
+                * learning one OS fairly well is enough work for me

 # The more technical stuff